Outdoor Fun

 Guadalupe Mountains National Park

-Though in the fall, the trees are the show.
-Since the park is the southern tip of the Rocky Mountains, find maples and the Texas Madrones.
+In the fall, the trees are the show.
+Since the park is at the southern tip of the Rocky Mountains, you can find maples and Texas Madrones.

 Guadalupe Peak offers a rugged mountain backdrop for over 80 miles of hiking trails, some accessible and over half open to horseback riding.

 Located at 400 Pine Canyon, Salt Flat, just south of the New Mexico border and 110 miles east of El Paso.
-Open 24-hours a day and 365 days year.
+Open 24 hours a day and 365 days a year.
 The Big Springs Visitor Center is open Monday to Sunday from 8 a.m. to 4:30 p.m.
 Admission is $10 per person (16+) for a seven-day pass.

 National Parks of Texas